Pink Flamingo & Pink Bird Day

 Regardless, along with insects and coral reef fish, they provide some of the most brilliant color displays of life on earth.

-For more on the world's rarest birds of any color, click another rare pink bird, the pink spoonbill, in a photo by Steve Blandin.
+For more on some of the world's formerly rare birds, sadly lost to extinction, click another rare pink bird, the pink spoonbill, in a photo by Steve Blandin.